 Wastewater Treatment Plant Information

 The Cookeville Wastewater Treatment Plant (WWTP) is a 14 million gallon per day (MGD) activated sludge treatment plant utilizing the Lakeside’s Oxidation Ditch technology.
 The treatment capacity is up to 14 MGD.
 The treatment train now consists of grit removal, influent pump station (screw pumps), a sludge selector, oxidation ditches, secondary clarifiers, and ultraviolet light disinfection.
-The sludge process use 2 sludge holding tanks and 2-two meter belt filter presses to de-water the sludge.
+The sludge process use 2 sludge holding tanks and a belt press and centrifuge to de-water the sludge.
 The sludge then is processed through a lime stabilization process to produce a Class A biosolid which is then land recycled and used as a soil amendment.
 Download the WWTP Process Schematic and Information Brochure (PDF).